Sheldon Hackney Fellowships

 - Attend all fellow meetings and training sessions.

-- Assist Museum staff in the summer gala (date TBD for 2021).
+- Assist Museum staff in the Evening of Discovery summer gala on June 25, 2022.

 Housing is not provided for fellows, and preference will be given to applicants who have secured housing.
 Please note, summer rentals are extremely limited on Martha’s Vineyard.
 We recommend making a plan for housing before applying due to the scarcity of the summer rental market.